sianios/system-update/README.md

 procedure and cleanup on Debian based distributions for lazy users.

 ## Changelog:
-A [changelog] file is kept for changes mande in the project.
+A [changelog] file is kept for changes made in the project.

 ## Install or Update:
 Select one option from bellow and execute command in terminal to install